milantimotijevic/battle-simulator/README.md

 There is a limit to how many battles can run at the same time and this can be changed in the .env file.

+FRIENDLY ADVICE

+Unless you want to spend 15 minutes of your life watching three armies spam-miss each other, do not start a battle where all armies have identical unit count and all of them have either 'STRONGEST' or 'WEAKEST' strategy.
+Doing so will cause them to quickly chunk away at the first few armies' units in left-to-right fashion, until there are only a few armies left with 1-3 units each, which means their hit chance will be horrendous.